 This Thursday my friends at Wallace Landscape Associates introduced Erin, my wife, and I (along with a few of their clients and colleagues) to a hidden gem, Chanticleer Gardens.
-Despite have driven by the beautifully gated entrance on Church Road in Wayne it hadn’t registered that something to be discovered lie inside.
-A side effect of always being focused on my destination I suppose….
+Despite having driven by the beautifully gated entrance on Church Road in Wayne, it hadn’t registered that something to be discovered lie inside.
+A side effect of always being focused on my destination I suppose…

-Chanticleer began it’s life as way for the Rosengarten family (think Merck) to escape the heat of the big city and enjoy a cool retreat in the country.
-It is hard to picture it now, 100 years later as our employees drive in from the Lancaster County farmlands to work in Delaware County, that this was once a rural retreat.
-Construction began on the home in 1913 and a great deal of improvements continued into the “irrationally exuberant 20’s”, I guess some things don’t change much.
+Chanticleer began its life as a way for the Rosengarten family (think Merck) to escape the heat of the big city and enjoy a cool retreat in the country.
+It is hard to picture it now, 100 years later, as our employees drive in from the Lancaster County farmlands to work in Delaware County, that this was once a rural retreat.
+Construction began on the home in 1913 and a great deal of improvements continued into the “irrationally exuberant 20s.”
+I guess some things don’t change much.

 In the interest of full disclosure, gardening really isn’t my thing.
 Erin loves to dig in the dirt around our house for hours, and I’m willing… to let her work.
 But I thoroughly enjoy listening to people that care passionately about their vocation discuss what they are seeing when they look at the highest levels of their craft.
 Laura Miller, a landscape architect with Wallace and a principle with the firm was kind enough to explain what the gardeners were trying to accomplish with the different plant combinations.
 I tried to keep my comments to a minimum such as, “What species is that tree?”
 The response I would get is “Uhh… that’s an Oak tree George.”
 Me- “Oh… right.”